Skip to main content

 • Availability: The parent PLUS loan is available to biological and adoptive parents, and in some cases stepparents, of undergraduate students who do not have adverse credit history.
 Some colleges may include the PLUS Loan in a student's financial aid offer; however, just because a PLUS Loan is included does not mean that parents are required to accept it.

-• Interest rate: Parent PLUS loans first disbursed on or after July 1, 2024, have a fixed interest rate of 9.08%.
+• Interest rate: Parent PLUS loans have fixed rates.
 Like other federal student loans, the interest rate for new PLUS loans changes annually on July 1.
+Visit the Federal Student Loan website for current interest rates.

-• Repayment: Borrowers may choose from different plans to repay the loan over a 10-year period.
-Loans of more than $30,000 are eligible for an extended repayment period that allows borrowers up to 25 years to repay the loan.
+• Repayment: Parents who take out PLUS loans disbursed on or after July 1, 2026, must repay under the standard repayment plan.
+The repayment term is between 10 and 25 years depending on the total dollar amount borrowed.
 Repayment generally begins as soon as the loan is disbursed, but parents may request to defer repayment while the student is enrolled at least half time plus an additional six months.

 Benefits of the Parent PLUS Loan